 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

-Pyogenic granuloma on the base of a 37 year old woman's thumbnail.
-A pyogenic granuloma is neither pyogenic (producing pus) nor a granuloma (inflamed cells).
-It is a harmless overgrowth of tiny blood vessels, which often appears after minor injury and is prone to bleeding.
+Pyogenic granuloma.
+Close-up of a pyogenic granuloma on the skin of a 34-year-old male patient.
+A pyogenic granuloma is a harmless overgrowth of tiny blood vessels that often appears after minor injury and is prone to bleeding.
 The growth will normally disappear without treatment but can be removed by electrocautery, cryosurgery or more conventional surgery.

 Model release not required.
 Property release not required.